-How to maximize our time, that is the mission we should be looking for.
+How to maximize our time, that is the mission we should be exploring.

-Social media loves to take our time, and we (gladly) give it away as if we can always buy more of it.
+Social media loves to take our time, and we (gladly) give it away.

 Since this is not the case (unfortunately), it is imperative that your visits to the virtual world are mostly planned.

 You don’t literally need to plan your every single move in both the offline and online world, but when you do visit cyberspace, schedule time for it.